Christian-Me/node-red-contrib-home/ESPEasy/Sonoff-S20-EU-V0.0.0/readme.md

 ![demo flow](./screenshots/Node-RED.png)

-it is possible to connect a button or a switch to the homie node. if you want to use the switch you have to update to version 0.0.6 of the homie node.
+It is possible to connect a button or a switch to the homie node.
+If you want to use the button you have to update to version 0.0.6 of the homie node to handle boolean values correctly.

 you can find a demo flow here `demo-flow.json`

+# changelog

+- **0.0.2** some typos fixed